OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/sql-database/sql-database-xevent-code-event-file.md

 '
-Get the primary access key for your storage account.
+Get hello primary access key for your storage account.
 '